PROGRAMMERHAO/CS4248G12/README.md

 # CS4248G12 Project

-Here's the updated README with instructions to change to the `src` directory for evaluation and inference:

----

 # NLP Model Evaluation and Fine-tuning Project

 This project is dedicated to evaluating, fine-tuning, and experimenting with multiple NLP models, including ALBERT, Llama, and BERT.
 The repository contains datasets, model checkpoints, prediction outputs, and development scripts to facilitate NLP question answering task on the SQuAD dataset.